-Based on one of their models from 1950s, the new Longines Conquest Heritage 1954-2014 limited edition wristwatch comes in a very compact 35 millimeter case which is available not only in expensive rose or yellow gold, but also in a lot more affordable stainless steel.
+Based on one of their models from 1950s, the 2014 limited edition Longines Conquest Heritage 1954-2014 comes in a compact 35 millimeter case which is available not only in expensive rose or yellow gold, but also in a lot more affordable stainless steel.
 Combine it with a nice business dress and you have a clear winner.

 As you have probably already noticed, Longines is quite proud of its watchmaking heritage.
 Staying in the business for more than 180 years, the Swiss brand has a great number of models that, although clearly not legendary (well, at least not as legendary as timekeepers issued by Rolex or Omega during the last eighty years or so, they still hold a place in the world history of fine watches.

 This new Longines Conquest Heritage 1954-2014 limited edition three-hander, for example, is based on an old model 19J Conquest, which is still quite popular among collectors.
 Although the watch didn’t offer much new in terms of industrial design, it still looks cool (especially now when demand for all things vintage seems to go through the roof) and relevant.

 To a bit of regret, Longines management didn’t dare to go the hard way by making an exact recreation of the vintage timepiece: the 32 mm body of the original seems a bit too small even know when the trend of making gargantuan timekeepers has finally reversed.
 Just to be on the safer side, they have increased its dimensions to more acceptable 35 millimeters and also replaced the original 19 jewel movement with a modern Caliber L633 (base ETA 2824/2) that delivers better performance and is just more reliable and easier to get.